dulimarta/spherical-easel/docs/design/index.md

 ## Languages

-Spherical Easel uses the [Vue I18n is internationalization plugin for Vue.js](https://kazupon.github.io/vue-i18n/api/#extension-of-vue).
+Spherical Easel uses the [Vue I18n internationalization plugin for Vue.js](https://kazupon.github.io/vue-i18n/api/#extension-of-vue).

 <!-- Uncomment out the two lines below and the script container in config.js to draw a circle.
 Reload/Refresh the page twice! -->